c2997108/lastwasm/doc/last-cookbook.rst

   s fuguMito  11840 73 + 16447 CAGCTTTTGAAGGATAATAGCTAATCCGTTGGTCTTAGGAACCAA...

-The score is a measure of how significant the similarity is.
-EG2 and E are explained at last-evalues_.
+Score, EG2, and E are explained at last-evalues_.
 Lines starting with "s" contain: the sequence name, the start coordinate of the alignment, the number of bases spanned by the alignment, the strand, the sequence length, and the aligned bases.

 The start coordinates are zero-based.
 This means that, if the alignment begins right at the start of a sequence, the coordinate is